bil/licorice/docs/html/_sources/guide/examples.rst.txt

 Directory structure
 ===============================================================================

 The ``examples/`` directory is laid out similarly to how it might be used in a deployed system.
-Take a look at the :ref:`recommended directory structure  <install/licorice:Installation>`
+Take a look at the :ref:`recommended directory structure  <install/licorice:Installation>` to learn more.

 Example models
 ===============================================================================

+..
+  TODO add download_examples command and remove need to clone repository

-To use these examples, simply run ``./examples/<example_name>/run.sh`` from the licorice repository root directory.
+To use these examples, simply clone the LiCoRICE repository and run ``./examples/<example_name>/run.sh`` from the repository root directory.
 Setting of the correct ``LICORICE_*`` environment variables is handled by the run scripts, so please take a look at how those work if you're curious.

 These demos are listed in order of increasing model feature complexity.
 If a specific demo does not work, it is advised to try a less complex one to assist with debugging.